Obama, Modi work to deepen improving U.S.-India ties

 A joint statement said Obama and Modi agreed "to intensify cooperation in maritime security to ensure freedom of navigation and unimpeded movement of lawful shipping and commercial activity, in accordance with accepted principles of international law."

-China's increasing assertiveness over territorial claims in the South China Sea and East China Sea has angered its neighbours.
-India and China have a long-running land border dispute and India's military has recently been monitoring Chinese activity in the Indian Ocean.
+China's increasing assertiveness in the South China Sea and East China Sea has angered its neighbors.
+India's military has recently been monitoring Chinese activity in the Indian Ocean.

 Obama and Modi also agreed to negotiate a 10-year extension of a military cooperation framework due to expire at year-end, and will stress counter-terrorism cooperation and joint efforts against militant networks.

-While the leaders did not announce big-ticket agreements or breakthroughs in resolving significant trade and business irritants, the visit amounted to an official clearing of the air after Modi's visa issue and India's outrage at the arrest in New York last year of one of its diplomats, who was charged with visa fraud and paying her nanny less than the minimum wage.
+While the leaders did not announce big-ticket agreements on a number of issues, they vowed to work closely together in what amounted to an official clearing of the air from earlier this year when India expressed outrage at the arrest in New York of one of its diplomats, who was charged with visa fraud and paying her nanny less than the minimum wage.

-In a joint "vision statement" on Monday, Obama and Modi vowed to make what the two countries call a "strategic" partnership a model for the rest of the world.

 "I want to wish him luck in what I'm sure will be a challenging but always interesting tenure as prime minister," Obama said.

-In a unique departure from protocol, Obama took Modi on a short motorcade drive from the White House to the memorial honouring slain U.S. civil rights leader Martin Luther King Jr.

-Modi met congressional leaders and members of the U.S. India business lobby before leaving on Tuesday.
-After meeting the former, he stressed the importance of addressing environmental issues and cooperation on security.
+Modi met with congressional leaders before his departure later on Tuesday.
+After the talks, he stressed the importance of addressing environmental issues and cooperation on security.
 "The humanity of the entire world needs to come together to fight terrorism," he said.

-Speaking to the U.S. India Business Council, Modi vowed to continue his war on red tape and urged U.S. business to take advantage of the rapid changes in India.

-"My country has come awake," he said.
-"Please come.
-And together you will benefit and my country will also benefit."

-Ashley Tellis, an international security specialist at the Carnegie Endowment for International Peace, called the Obama-Modi vision statements "wonderfully aspirational," but added:

-"Now we’ve got to see whether the policies both sides pursue actually get them to where they want to go.
-The record thus far does not inspire confidence."

-(additional reporting by Roberta Rampton; Editing by David Storey, Gunna Dickson and Ken Wills)
+(additional reporting by Roberta Rampton; Editing by David Storey and Gunna Dickson)